-Alotau is the capital city of Milne Bay Province, situated in the southeast of Papua New Guinea.
-Alotau lies on Milne Bay's northern shore.
-It is also the annual forum for Papua New Guinean and Australian ministers.
-Alotau's Cathedral of the Sacred Heart of Jesus is episcopal see of the Roman Catholic Diocese of Alotau–Sideia.
-In 2012 the population of Alotau was 15,940.
+Alotau is the capital city of Milne Bay Province, located in the southeast of Papua New Guinea.
+Alotau (population around 16,000) lies on Milne Bay's northern shore.

 Alotau city is the gateway to Milne Bay Province, containing some of the world's most remote island communities.
 Milne Bay is noted for its scuba diving and coral reef experiences.

 Port Alotau cruise ship schedule shows timetable calendars of all arrival and departure dates by month.
 The port's schedule lists all ships (in links) with cruises going to or leaving from Alotau, Papua New Guinea.
 To see the full itineraries (ports of call dates and arrival / departure times) and their lowest rates – just follow the corresponding ship-link.